 Alternatively, you can store certain plants in a garden shed.
 Some fruits, such as blueberries, go dormant in the winter, so there’s no need to keep them in a sunny spot.
 However, lemon trees are used to warmer temperatures, so when you bring them inside, keep them in a light-filled corner to help them thrive.

 Finally, you can bring herbs indoors and set them on a sunny windowsill where you can keep enjoying their yield year-round.
 In fact, herbs are ideal for both indoor and outdoor container gardening.

 All plants have different requirements, so check the care guidelines for your varieties.

 The Best Vegetables, Fruits & Herbs for Container Gardening

 Lots of food-producing plants grow well in containers.
 Pretty much anything you can grow in the ground can grow in a container as long as it’s big enough — even large crops you might never imagine, such as corn.
-But if you’re looking for the easiest way to start with food gardening, here are the vegetables, fruits, and herbs that do the best in containers.
+But if you’re looking for the easiest way to start with food gardening, there are many vegetables, fruits, and herbs that can thrive in containers.

-According to Better Homes & Gardens (BH&G), the top vegetables to grow in containers include:
+According to Better Homes & Gardens, the top vegetables to grow in containers include:

 - Green beans

 Many fruits grow well in containers, including dwarf tree varieties, such as apples and lemons.
 Gardeners’ World says the 10 best fruits to grow in containers are: